gideonadeti/battleship/README.md

 ## 🙏 Acknowledgments

+This project was built as part of my web development learning journey using [The Odin Project](https://www.theodinproject.com) curriculum.
+Special thanks to:

-- [The Odin Project](https://www.theodinproject.com) for the curriculum and project inspiration
+- [The Odin Project](https://www.theodinproject.com) for providing the [Battleship project lesson](https://www.theodinproject.com/lessons/node-path-javascript-battleship) and comprehensive curriculum
-- Classic Battleship game for the timeless gameplay mechanics
+- The classic Battleship game for the timeless gameplay mechanics

 ## 🤝 Contributing